 Fig. 4 General bending IV bending diagram

-The angle θ can be regarded as 90° unfolding.
+The angle θ is considered a 90° unfolding.

-- When the offset height h is less than 3.5 times the material thickness, the offset die or changeable die is used for forming.
+When the offset height, h, is less than 3.5 times the thickness of the material, offset dies or changeable dies are used for forming.

-- When the offset height is more than 3.5 times the material thickness, the normal positive and negative forming is used.
+If the offset height exceeds 3.5 times the material thickness, normal positive and negative forming is employed.

-- When the length of the beveled edge is less than 3.5 times the material thickness, use the offset die or changeable die forming.
+When the length of the beveled edge is less than 3.5 times the material thickness, offset dies or changeable dies are used for forming.

-- When the length of beveled edge is more than 3.5 times the material thickness, the normal one positive and one negative folding is used.
+If the length of the beveled edge exceeds 3.5 times the material thickness, normal one-positive and one-negative folding is applied.